 Buying one of our Cane Creek Asparagus & Company CSA farm shares is the ultimate in farm-to-fork identification and food safety.
 The only vegetables you will receive from Cane Creek Asparagus & Company CSA are vegetables grown on our Fairview family farm.
 Robert & I are the farmers.
 We handle every step from growing the plants from seed to packing the boxes and delivering the vegetables to our CSA Family Members.

 On our website and in our conversations we attempt to explain our farming methods and our relationship with the land.
-We employ Integrated Pest Management (or IPM) in our gardens.
-IPM is a natural, systematic approach to controlling pests of all sorts including insects, weeds, and wildlife.
-IPM seeks to find the right combination of preventive pest control measures using organic inputs that are the most appropriate to the situation.
+We use organic inputs that are the most appropriate to the situation.

 Our first line of defense in handling insect pests is to dust with Diatomaceous Earth.
 We also use Dipel.
 Both are organic inputs which are hand applied.
 And yes, I said hand applied which is hard work!
 Our farming philosophy means anything which goes into or onto our gardens is carried in on our backs!
 We believe sustainable farming is about our personal relationship with the soil, the land, and Nature.

-Also, we do not apply any inputs during the day when the bees and lady bugs are busy tending to the nectar.
+We do not apply any inputs during the day when the bees and lady bugs are busy tending to the nectar.
 Taking care to not harm these small creatures means we are out late into the evening after the native pollinators are done working for the day.
 At Cane Creek Asparagus & Company we care for our soil and the beneficial insects.
 Insects are a part of the natural garden experience.
-Therefore, you should expect to find some slugs and bugs in your CSA box!
+Therefore, you should expect to sometimes find slugs or bugs in your CSA box!

 At Cane Creek Asparagus & Company 100% of our farming income is derived from our CSA farm shares.
-100% of our efforts go towards our CSA Members!
-We grow vegetables only for our CSA farm share members.
+100% of our efforts go toward our CSA Members!
 No wholesale business.
 No tailgate markets.
 No restaurants—unless they purchase a farm share just like one of our families.
 We grow vegetables for local families!
-We expect and trust our families to commit for our entire farming season of early May through November and perhaps into December.
-Robert and I will earn this trust repeatedly, week by week, by filling our CSA Boxes with a variety of beautiful vegetables.
+We expect and trust our families to commit for our entire farming season of mid-May through October.
+Robert and I will earn this trust repeatedly, week by week, filling our CSA Boxes with a variety of beautiful vegetables.

 IF you want fresh, local vegetables which are grown for flavor and nutrition—not for transportation and shelf life; and IF you want an easily accessible array of local seasonal vegetables and are open to new taste experiences; and IF you want a connection to the farmer who grows the food you eat; and IF you want more of your food dollars to stay in the local farming economy; and IF you want to see economically viable farms in your community; and IF you want to provide farmers in the community with the economic incentive to continue to “work with” the land and nature—instead of selling out to land developers, then purchase a farm share from one of the many local Buncombe County farmers.
 Better still, join our CSA—Cane Creek Asparagus & Company!